Data Protection Notice

 - Maintaining records of your career in Freemasonry for archive and historical purposes.

-You may request access to the data held about you by each Masonic entity, and rectification of that data if applicable, by submitting a request to the relevant Masonic entity.
+You may request access to the data held about you by each Masonic entity, and rectification of that data if applicable, or object to the processing of that data, by submitting a request to the relevant Masonic entity.

 The legal bases on which your personal data will be used in accordance with this Section II are: